 THC-V has been a known cannabinoid since 1973.
-It is one of the hundred plus phytocannabinoids found in hemp.
+It is one of the hundred or so phytocannabinoids found in hemp.
 However, it took a while to gain traction because we didn’t have the knowledge or technology to extract it properly.
-THC-V doesn’t have the same metabolic process that other cannabinoids such as THC and CBD go through.
-CBGA is the mother of all cannabinoids in its acid form; it’s the primary metabolic process.
+THC-V doesn’t have the same biosynthesis process as other cannabinoids, such as THC and CBD.
+CBGA is the mother of all cannabinoids in its acid form, the primary metabolic process.
 But THC-V has a different approach.
-The cannabinoid comes alive with geranyl phosphate and divarinolic acid reaction, resulting in the acid form CBGVA.
+The cannabinoid comes alive with a geranyl phosphate and divarinolic acid reaction, resulting in the acid form CBGVA.
 An enzyme creates THCVA (tetrahydrocannabivarin carboxylic acid) to go through the decarboxylation process.

 Delta-8 THC is a 5-carbon atom like delta-9 THC.
-However, THC-V is a 3-carbon atom—separating itself from delta-8’s compound structure.
-THC-V only appears in a minimal quantity, making the extraction process extensive, and due to its 3-carbon structure, it requires a heavy amount to trigger ay psychoactive effects.
+However, THC-V is a 3-carbon atom, separating itself from delta-8’s compound structure.
+THC-V only appears in a minimal quantity, making the extraction process extensive, and due to its 3-carbon structure, it requires a heavy dose to trigger any psychoactive effects.
 THC-V comes from both delta-8 and delta-9.
-There are differences in their bonds—delta-8’s THC-V is one carbon up from delta-9 THC-V. We are yet to know what therapeutic effects are different between either cannabinoid.
+There are differences in their bonds—delta-8’s THC-V is one carbon up from delta-9’s THC-V.